quantumvatsa/HashChain/README.md

 # NoobChain

-A simple BlockChain Mechanism created using Java
+A simple and unique HAsh framework using SHA256 in Java programming language

+//Share it happily!